Most of us don’t break into tears when we buy shoes. It’s hardly an emotional experience.

 Unless you’re Eddie Ramirez.

-A few months ago, the 22-year-old from West Covina, California, ordered his very first pair of Converse high tops.
+Two years ago, the 24-year-old from West Covina, California, ordered his very first pair of Converse high tops.

 “I can’t tell you how many times the tears came out, just thinking about it,” he explained.
 “I’ve been dreaming of these shoes ever since I was 9 years old.”